gruwup/gruwup/README.md

 ## Demo Video

+The demo of running app is uploaded in the drive below

 https://drive.google.com/drive/folders/1C2Ap7VbVOHJYZxZ1hF5239o_adyMEDHf?usp=sharing

+## Testing

 Testing, things to keep in mind:
 - Please configure a google console project with this project's SHA-1, otherwise google sign in will not work for running frontend tests